Joined: 01 May 2001

 Notification is strongly encouraged - we need your help to keep up the quality that KarateForums.com is known for.
 It is also voluntary and anonymous, but in no case should a user respond to a situation personally, thereby aggravating the situation further.
 Responding to a violation in an inflammatory manner is a violation in itself and will result in appropriate action.

 This is a for profit website that will attempt to generate revenue through avenues that we deem appropriate, including advertising and credit for sales generated through links posted by members, or otherwise, on our website.
 Any content that violates our User Guidelines will be removed.
 Interpretation of our guidelines is at the discretion of the staff.

 1. Cross posting is not allowed and will result in the removal of one or more posts.
 Cross posting is defined as posting the same information in two or more locations.
 When posting your topic, please try to post it in the most appropriate place within the organizational structure of our community.
 Identical topics posted in the same or different forums will be removed.

 2. While member post count has meaning, it should not be taken too seriously.
 Attempts to artificially increase your post count are prohibited.
 This includes the mass creation of short or meaningless posts.
-When participating in game threads such as "Word Association Game" or "What song are you listening to right now?", please do not post consecutive replies within a short period of time.
+Please limit consecutive replies, posted to the same thread, within a short period of time.